 Cohen pointed to Alice Johnson – a former Tennessee resident imprisoned for nearly 22 years for nonviolent drug crimes – as an example of someone who was deserving of clemency but didn’t receive it until Kim Kardashian West, a Trump-friendly celebrity, brought her name to the White House.

 “Under Trump, pardon decisions were all about who you knew,” Cohen said.
 “The overall Trump record is a perversion of the pardon power and an abuse of it.”

-Rep. Adam Schiff, D-Calif., chairperson of the House Intelligence Committee, said this week that he has deep concerns about Trump’s pardons and will reintroduce legislation that would require the Justice Department and the White House to provide detailed information to Congress about any presidential pardon or commutation involving the president or his relatives, obstruction of Congress or contempt of Congress.
+Rep. Adam Schiff, D-Calif., chairman of the House Intelligence Committee, said this week that he has deep concerns about Trump’s pardons and will reintroduce legislation that would require the Justice Department and the White House to provide detailed information to Congress about any presidential pardon or commutation involving the president or his relatives, obstruction of Congress or contempt of Congress.